"Milady! It's morning! Time to get up!"

 "You know why I called you here right?" the nineteen-years-old liege lord sat down as he faced the Lieutenant-Colonel from across the desk.

 Kaede found a seat on the nearby sofa as well, though Putty's cool presence beside her legs soon inspired her to transfer ship.
-But Hans remained standing upright as though reporting in to his superior officer, despite the fact that 'Major' was a rank below 'Lieutenant-Colonel'.
+However Hans remained upright as though reporting in to his superior officer, despite the fact that Pascal's 'Major' was a rank below 'Lieutenant-Colonel'.

-"I figured there was a reason I was released instead of court-martialed," he spoke as unblinking brown eyes locked onto Pascal's turquoise gaze.
-"But what that reason is, even I do not know."
+"I figured there's a reason I was released instead of court-martialed," he spoke as unblinking brown eyes locked onto Pascal's turquoise gaze.
+"But what that reason is, even I don't know."

 An audible sigh emanated from beyond the desk as the younger man looked up in disappointment.